stegos/gmp-mpfr-sys/README.md

 You can build on Windows with the Rust GNU toolchain and an up-to-date MSYS2 installation.
-Some steps for a 64-bit environment are listed below, you can follow similar steps for a 32-bit environment by substituting 32 for 64.
+Some steps for a 64-bit environment are listed below.
+(32-bit: Changes for a 32-bit environment are written in brackets like this comment.)

 To install MSYS2:

 1. Install MSYS2 using the [installer](https://msys2.github.io/).

 2. Launch the MSYS2 MinGW 64-bit terminal from the start menu.
+(32-bit: Launch the MSYS2 MinGW 32-bit terminal instead.)

 3. Install the required tools.

    ```sh
    pacman -S pacman-mirrors
    pacman -S diffutils make mingw-w64-x86_64-gcc
    ```

+   (32-bit: Install `mingw-w64-i686-gcc` instead of
+   `mingw-w64-x86_64-gcc`.)

 Then, to build a crate with a dependency on this crate:

 1. Launch the MSYS MinGW 64-bit terminal from the start menu.
+(32-bit:
+   Launch the MSYS2 MinGW 32-bit terminal instead.)

 2. Change to the crate directory.